rlguy/Blender-FLIP-Fluids/README.md

 - Windows, MacOS, or Linux operating system
 - Blender 2.79 or 2.8+* or 2.9+ (64-bit)
-- CPU 64-bit Intel® or AMD® multi-core processor
+- CPU 64-bit Intel® or AMD® or Apple Silicon multi-core processor
 - 8 GB RAM minimum, 16 GB or more of RAM memory is highly recommended

 ***Blender Support on MacOS:** Due to a MacOS specific [Blender bug](https://developer.blender.org/T68243) in versions 2.80, 2.81, and 2.82, these Blender versions cannot be supported.
 Blender 2.79 or 2.83+ or 2.9+ are required for MacOS.